laedit/Pretzel.MarkdownDeep/README.md

 # Pretzel.MarkdownDeep

 Provide a plugin which use MarkdownDeep with Extra mode instead of the default markdown engine of [Pretzel](http://github.com/code52/pretzel).

 The MarkdownDeep usage can be modified directly in the `MarkDownDeepEngine.csx` file.

 ## Usage
-Simply unzip the files in the `_plugins` directory of your Pretzel site.
+Simply unzip the files from the last [release](https://github.com/laedit/Pretzel.MarkdownDeep/releases) in the `_plugins` directory of your Pretzel site.